atrosekta/rust-electrical-wiki/content/water.md

 Notes:

-- Requires a car chassis and takes up 2 slots
+- Requires a car chassis and takes up 2 slots.
 - It is recommended you store the car on a Modular Car Lift to avoid decay.